gigascience/gigadb-website/gigadb/app/tools/readme-generator/README.md

 ## Using readme generator tool

-The readme information for a dataset can be viewed on standard output using it's
+The readme information for a dataset can be viewed on standard output using its
 DOI:
 ```
 $ docker-compose run --rm tool /app/yii readme/create --doi 100142